 Symptoms may appear 2-14 days after exposure.
 Most patients experience relatively mild symptoms and can recuperate at home, but others, particularly those with underlying medical conditions, may experience more severe respiratory illness.
 If your child has Asthma or any other underlying medical condition we will require a note from your child’s pediatrician indicating it’s safe for them to be in a childcare setting.
 Establish routine daily health checks including taking your child’s temperature before your child and family arrives each day.

-If your child has any active symptoms listed above, they are excluded until a doctor’s note is provided for your child to safely return, or a negative Covid-19 test has been provided, or your child and family quarantine for 14 days.
+If your child has any active symptoms listed above, they are excluded until a doctor’s note is provided for your child to safely return, or a negative PCR Covid-19 test has been provided, or your child and family quarantine for 14 days.
 If we have a positive Covid-19 case where someone tested positive and entered any classroom at our facility we will automatically close for 3-5 days for disinfecting and sanitizing purposes.

 *** THIS IS SUBJECT TO CHANGE BASED ON UPDATED GUIDANCE FROM THE CDC AND DHHS.